psartzetakis/JRPageViewControllerKit/README.md

     // The index that the user has just scrolled.
 }

 // 4.
-Get notified when another `UIViewController` is about to be appear. pageViewControllerManager.nextViewControllerAppears = { [unowned self] direction, ratio, destinationIndex in
+Get notified when another `UIViewController` is about to be appeared. pageViewControllerManager.nextViewControllerAppears = { [unowned self] direction, ratio, destinationIndex in
     let ratio = String(format: "%.2f", ratio)
     let text = "direction:\(direction.rawValue), ratio:\(ratio),\n  to \(destinationIndex)"
 }
 ````